Plant care

 Light

-Jade plant is a sun-lover and needs the brightest spot in the home to thrive.
+Jade plant needs sun on the leaves, not just bright ambient room light.
 At least 4-6 hours of direct sun.
 A south or west-facing windowsill is ideal; insufficient light causes leggy stretched growth.
-Indoors that almost always means a south or west-facing windowsill in the northern hemisphere.
-Plants moved abruptly from low light to direct sun will scorch — acclimate them over 7-10 days by giving a little more sun each day.
+A south or west-facing windowsill in the northern hemisphere is the default; anywhere else, expect the plant to stretch and pale out within a season.

 Watering

 Water jade plant when the soil is completely dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Succulent-style plants store water in stem and leaf tissue — they'd rather be slightly thirsty than slightly soggy, and the most common way to kill one is to water it on a fixed weekly calendar instead of by feel.
 Water deeply then leave alone until the soil is bone dry.
 Wrinkled leaves are a thirst signal, not a panic signal.

 Soil and pot